H0NEYCUT/Telegram-Message-Logger/README.md

 # Telegram Message Logger

 This Python script allows you to log incoming and outgoing messages from your Telegram account to text files.
 It differentiates messages using user IDs and saves media files to a separate directory while adding references to them in the log files.
+You can view the logs at http://127.0.0.1:5000.
+Here the logs are in HTML, with media embeds.

 ## Getting Started